 Yoga for Seniors and Aging Populations

-Low-impact yoga, like Chair Yoga or Restorative Yoga, is great for seniors.
+Chair Yoga or Restorative Yoga makes for an excellent low-impact yoga experience for seniors.
 It improves mobility and joint health.
-The benefits include:
+The benefits include.

 - Enhanced balance to prevent falls